acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 # STAGE 1A - Login to an AWS Account

-Login to an AWS account using a user with admin privilages and ensure your region is set to `us-east-1` `N. Virginia`
+Login to an AWS account using a user with admin privileges and ensure your region is set to `us-east-1` `N. Virginia`

-Click [HERE](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://learn-cantrill-labs.s3.amazonaws.com/aws-elastic-wordpress-evolution/A4LVPC.yaml&stackName=A4LVPC) to auto configure the VPC which wordpress will run from
+Click [HERE](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://learn-cantrill-labs.s3.amazonaws.com/aws-elastic-wordpress-evolution/A4LVPC.yaml&stackName=A4LVPC) to auto configure the VPC which WordPress will run from

 Wait for the STACK to move into the `CREATE_COMPLETE` state before continuing.